 This is the million dollar question in Twitter.
 I have a specific post that focuses on growing your followers with many useful and practical tips.
 See: how to get your first 500 Twitter followers.

-How do I create infographics to share on Twitter?
+How do I create infographics to share?

 Everybody loves infographics.
 Visual.ly is a startup that creates free infographics for those who are not designers or do not want spend time on learning new software to create them.
 It allows you to customize your infographic in an intuitive way according to the available data.
+Here is more advice on creation of great and highly shareable images.

 How do I find out who is not following me back?